charlesxu90/phbuilder/README.md

 ## Performing parameterizations

 The following section describes a procedure for parameterizing (new) *two-state* ligands for CpHMD simulations.
 For convenience, we will use the word ligand to refer to any new lambdagrouptype.
 In this workflow, we will consider parameterizing arginine as an example.
 As in our previous work, for amino acid parameterization we use capped tripeptides.
-Note that performing parameterizations correctly is relatively complicated, and the reader is advised to check [Scalable Constant pH Molecular Dynamics in GROMACS](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00516) for more information on parameterization in CpHMD as well as [phbuilder: a tool for efficiently setting up constant-pH simulations in GROMACS]().
-Here, we will use a two-step procedure introduced in phbuilder paper.
+Note that performing parameterizations correctly is relatively complicated, and the reader is advised to check [Scalable Constant pH Molecular Dynamics in GROMACS](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00516) for more information on parameterization in CpHMD as well as [phbuilder: a tool for efficiently setting up constant-pH simulations in GROMACS](https://chemrxiv.org/engage/chemrxiv/article-details/64d4d5af69bfb8925ab380a4).
+Here, we will use a two-step procedure, introduced in the phbuilder paper.

 #### 1. Prepare the residuetype topology.